-The procedure to collect the maintenance data if the failure occurred in ISM and the Virtual Platform Expansion function is as follows.
+The procedure to collect the maintenance data if the failure occurred in ISM and the Virtualized Platform Expansion function is as follows.
 Collect the required maintenance data depending on the purpose of investigation for the system operated by ISM.

-Target of investigation Maintenance data Retrieving method Investigation of malfunctions in ISM and/or ISM-VA ISM RAS Logs ISM-VA Operating System logs You can collect the maintenance data either separately according to the purpose of your Investigation of common malfunctions in ISM for PRIMEFLEX functions - ISM-VA Operating System logs - Database information - Database information Maintenance data for ISM can be retried GUI or by a command.
+Target of investigation Maintenance data Retrieving method Investigation of malfunctions in ISM and/or ISM-VA ISM RAS Logs ISM-VA Operating System logs You can collect the maintenance data either separately according to the purpose of your Investigation of common malfunctions in ISM for PRIMEFLEX functions - Database information investigation or collectively.
 Maintenance data for ISM can be retrieved from the GUI or by a command.
-For details, refer to "8.2 Collect Maintenance Data" Investigation of malfunctions in Virtual Resource Management / Cluster Management vSAN log Retrieve the vc-support log from vCenter.
+For details, refer to "8.2 Collect Maintenance Data" in "Operating Procedures."
+Investigation of malfunctions in Virtual Resource Management / Cluster Management vSAN log Retrieve the vc-support log from vCenter.
 Collection procedure for the vc-support log Investigation of malfunctions in Cluster Creation / Cluster Execution log of the OS setting script executed after OS installation Collection procedure for the execution log of the OS setting script executed after OS installation Expansion Execution log of the PowerShell script executed on the Windows Server Collection procedure for the execution log of the PowerShell script executed on the Windows Server